CWTBT/csci340blog/_posts/2019-09-17-introduction-post.markdown

 list before trying it again with a version of RVM that worked.

 ### What parts are you looking forward to?
-* Making the blog not look like unformatted garbage
+* Customizing the look of the blog
 * Finding out what we're going to be using this for
-* Making consistently disappointing posts
+* Making unbelievably average posts

 Here's some links to my favorite websites to round it out: